AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/setup/step-1-of-3-add-marketo-fields-to-veeva-crm.md

 >[!NOTE]
 >
->Values in the fields automatically assigned by Marketo will not immediately be available in Veeva CRM when the new field has been created.
-Marketo will sync the data to Veeva CRM upon the next update to the record on either system (i.e., an update to any of the fields in sync between Marketo and Veeva CRM).
+>Values in the fields automatically assigned by Marketo will not immediately be available in [!DNL Veeva] CRM when the new field has been created.
+Marketo will sync the data to [!DNL Veeva] CRM upon the next update to the record on either system (i.e., an update to any of the fields in sync between Marketo and [!DNL Veeva] CRM).